adh30/Sphygmocor-Reservoir/README.md

 # Sphygmocor-reservoir
-Reservoir analysis for Sphygmocor files (v14)
+Batch Reservoir analysis for multiple Sphygmocor files (v14)

 *A previous version of kreservoir (v13) may be available on Kim Parker's web page*